Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

    return t3[2]
 ```

-### Description:
+#### Description:

 Though tuples don’t yet have a type declaration syntax (and therefore user-defined functions can’t be created to take tuple arguments), tuples can still be used in other ways that may lead to successful compilation but result in runtime failures, as shown in the example above.

-### Recommendation:
+#### Recommendation:

-In `TupleType.__ge__` in `type_impls.py`, the Python builtin `zip` function is used without checking that the lengths of its arguments are the same.
-This means a shorter length tuple can potentially be passed into a function whose argument expects a longer length tuple.So ensure the lengths of the TupleTypes are the same when comparing them in `TupleType.__ge__`.

-Add test cases for different scenarios related to tuple assignments.
+We recommend adding test cases to cover various tuple-related scenarios for example:

+- Assigning a tuple of one length to a variable expected to have a different length.
+- Unpacking a tuple into variables where the number of variables doesn't match the tuple length.
+- Comparing tuples of different lengths.
+- Accessing indices or slices that are out of bounds for a tuple.

-## 5. Test cases for different scenarios of Subtypes in Record
+### 5. Test cases for different scenarios of Subtypes in Record

-- **File Reference**: `opshin/tests/test_types.py`
+- File Reference: `opshin/tests/test_types.py`
-- **Edge Case**:
+- Edge Case:

 1. Empty records are not included in the test cases, which can lead to unexpected/unspecified behaviour.